jrich96/WildlifeAndroidApp/README.md

 # WildlifeAndroidApp
-Android app I made for a university project.
+Android app I made for a university project. (download [app-debug.apk] (app-debug.apk) if you just want to install the app on a device and not view code)
 It has six main pages:
 - Home Page
 - Learn Page